 Consumers want speed, efficiency and convenience.
 These three things can only be achieved when the logistics supporting the eCommerce industry is strong and resilient.

-Here are some changes that you can expect in the eCommerce logistics industry in 2022:
+Here are some changes that you can expect in the eCommerce logistics industry:

 1. Budget allocations